Find Trade Colleges

 The states with the most job growth for MRI Tech are Arizona, Utah, and Wyoming.
 Watch out if you plan on working in Vermont, Illinois, or Kansas.
 These states have the worst job growth for this type of profession.

-Magnetic Resonance Imaging Technologists make between $50,220 and $99,180 a year.
+The salary for Magnetic Resonance Imaging Technologists ranges between about $50,220 and $99,180 a year.

 Magnetic Resonance Imaging Technologists who work in Washington, Hawaii, or California, make the highest salaries.